Many people mistake a nursing home for an assisted living facility. The two have different levels of care and other treatment in the eyes of the law.

-Certain minimum basic services for residents such as three meals per day and housekeeping and laundry
+Certain minimum basic services for residents include three daily meals, housekeeping, and laundry.

-A physician’s assessment when the resident moves in and at least once annually thereafter or after there is a change in the resident’s condition.
+A physician’s assessment when the resident moves in and at least once annually after that or after a change in the resident’s condition.

-Accordingly, there are many abuses at assisted living facilities in Illinois since they are regulated, but nowhere near as stringently as nursing homes.
+Accordingly, there are many cases of abuse at assisted living facilities in Illinois since they are regulated but nowhere near as stringently as nursing homes.

-There is one thing that an assisted living facility and a nursing home have in common, and that is that you can file a lawsuit against either one of them for negligence.
-The facts at issue in the lawsuit may be different, but each court action will be judged by the same standard.
+One thing that an assisted living facility and a nursing home have in common is that you can file a lawsuit against either one of them for negligence.
+The case’s facts may differ, but the same standard will judge each court action.

-The staff of the assisted living facility failed to notice a medical condition such as pressure ulcers and failed to get treatment of it.
+The assisted living facility staff failed to notice a medical condition such as pressure ulcers and failed to get treatment.

 Staff may have abused a resident physically or financially.